 11. The date of the setting was changed

 In the novel by Stephen King, the date of the setting is 1932 but it was changed to 1935.

 The reason?
 Because then they could avoid an anachronism and feature the movie “Top Hat,” a movie that only came out in 1935.

-Below is a clip of this touching scene:
+Here you can watch a clip of this touching scene.

 12. Tom Hanks nearly played his older self

 The story of the movie is told by the older version of Paul Edgecomb, who is still alive in the year 1999 because of the magical powers passed to him by John Coffey.

 Obviously, playing somebody who is 108-years old is complicated, because the young version of Tom Hanks needed to be transformed into a very old man.